MRChemSoft/mrcpp/doc/mrcpp_api/mwfunctions.rst

-Sometimes it is even necessary to force the grid refinement beyond the coarsest scales in order for the adaptive refining algorithm to detect a wavelet "signal" that allows it to do its job properly (this happens for narrow Gaussians where non of the initial quadrature points hits a function value significantly different from zero).
+Sometimes it is even necessary to force the grid refinement beyond the coarsest scales in order for the adaptive refining algorithm to detect a wavelet "signal" that allows it to do its job properly (this happens for narrow Gaussians where none of the initial quadrature points hits a function value significantly different from zero).

-The simplest way build an empty grid is to copy the grid from an existing tree (assume that ``f_tree`` has been properly built so that it contains more than just root nodes)
+The simplest way to build an empty grid is to copy the grid from an existing tree (assume that ``f_tree`` has been properly built so that it contains more than just root nodes)